robotzero1/tf2-retrain-easy/results/readme.md

-Folders containing the models and other data output from the script
+These are the files generated from my dataset for use with TensorFlow.js.
+Untested at the moment.